GoogleChrome/developer.chrome.com/site/en/blog/pop-ups-theyre-making-a-resurgence/index.md

   }
 %}

+{% Video src="video/Dyx9FwYgMyNqy1kMGx8Orz6q0qC3/YZYZwDE0PQB9Qte16F7R.mp4" %}

 ### Timed pop-up

-This demo shows an inactivity pop-up after 4 seconds.
+This demo shows an inactivity pop-up after four seconds.
 A UI pattern often used in apps that hold secure information about a user to show a logout modal.

-- Use JavaScript to show pop-up after period of inactivity.
+- Use JavaScript to show the pop-up after a period of inactivity.
 - On pop-up show, reset the timer.

 {% Codepen {